filakhtov/gentoo-use-docs/media-video/mpv.md

 This flag should be enabled if there is a need to use Lua scripting to control the player.

-### luajit
-Requires the `lua` flag to be enabled.
-Pass the `--lua=luajit` option to the waf build script.
-Use the LuaJIT - a Just-in-Time compiler for Lua, instead of standard interpreter to improve Lua code performance.
-See the `lua` flag for more information.

-It is recommended to enable this flag if Lua scripting is necessary and the target platform supports a JIT compiler.

 ### openal
 Pass the `--enable-openal` option to the waf build script.
 Build and install the `openal` audio output driver that can utilize the OpenAL API to play sound, usually multichannel three-dimensional positional audio.